codefellows/data-structures-and-algorithms/python/quicksort/blog.md

 This will move our array forward for another comparision.

-We are still in the partician variable and we must return something.
+We are still in the partitionn variable and we must return something.
 We now return variable i plus 1

 > Let's now create our swap function